digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # Announcements

-* TK
+* April 15: Site visit to Museum of Modern Art (MoMA) with archivist Ana Marie.
+* <a href="https://2026.code4lib.org/" target="_blank">code4lib conference</a> (both online and virtual) in Philadelphia

 ---

 # Lightning Talks: Data Object

-Spend 5 minutes talking your your data object while we look at your entry in the <a href="https://airtable.com/app7qqjN2nnglfPfD/shrG93LaV2ZbOWPKE" target="_blank">Data Object Gallery</a>.
+Spend 5 minutes each talking your your data object while we look at your entry in the <a href="https://airtable.com/app7qqjN2nnglfPfD/shrG93LaV2ZbOWPKE" target="_blank">Data Object Gallery</a>.

 ---